 Referred to as Öngtupqa in the Hopi language, the Grand Canyon carries great spiritual significance for the Native American tribe that has long inhabited the region.
 Upon death, a Hopi is believed to pass westward through the sipapuni, or “place of emergence”—a dome of mineral deposits that sits upstream from the union of the Colorado River and the Little Colorado River inside the canyon—on his or her journey into the afterlife.

-Roosevelt needed just one visit to the Grand Canyon in 1903 before deciding that the marvel should be protected.
+Roosevelt needed just one visit to the Grand Canyon in 1903 before he decided that the marvel should be protected.
 Unfortunately, it was beyond his authority to designate an area as a national park without congressional approval.
 To sidestep what he predicted would be an uncooperative Congress, Roosevelt took the long way around.
-In 1893, President Benjamin Harrison had established a Forest Preserve in the area, and so Roosevelt was able to add considerably more protection in 1906 by designating the area as the Grand Canyon Game Preserve by proclamation.
+In 1893, President Benjamin Harrison had established a forest preserve in the area, and so Roosevelt was able to add considerably more protection in 1906 by using a presidential proclamation to designate the area as the Grand Canyon Game Preserve.
 Two years later, he declared the area a national monument.
 The area was safe, but even then, Roosevelt couldn’t get the green light to create the Grand Canyon National Park—formal approval didn’t come until 1919.